zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/postgresql/_index.md

   - `spnTenantId` - Your Azure tenant id.
   - `windowsAdminUsername` - Client Windows VM Administrator name.
   - `windowsAdminPassword` - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-  - `myIpAddress` - Your local IP address/CIDR range.
-This is used to allow remote RDP and SSH connections to the Client Windows VM and Microk8s VM.
   - `logAnalyticsWorkspaceName` - Unique name for log analytics workspace deployment.
   - `deploySQLMI` - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller and Azure PostgreSQL scenario, we will set it to _**false**_.
   - `deployPostgreSQL` - Boolean that sets whether or not to deploy PostgreSQL, for this data controller and Azure PostgreSQL scenario, we leave it set to _**true**_.